georgeykalangi/speechtotext/README.md

 Copy
 Edit
-USE_FASTER_WHISPER = True  # Set to False to use OpenAI Whisper 📌 Troubleshooting
+USE_FASTER_WHISPER = True  # Set to False to use OpenAI Whisper Troubleshooting
 Issue: "unsupported device mps" in Faster-Whisper
-✅ Fix: Faster-Whisper does not support mps.
+Fix: Faster-Whisper does not support mps.
 The script automatically uses cpu instead.

 Issue: Script is too slow
-✅ Fix: Use Faster-Whisper (USE_FASTER_WHISPER = True).
+Fix: Use Faster-Whisper (USE_FASTER_WHISPER = True).

 Issue: No transcription output
-✅ Fix: Ensure FFmpeg is installed:
+Fix: Ensure FFmpeg is installed:

-bash
-Copy
-Edit
-ffmpeg -version
 📜 License
 This project is licensed under the MIT License.